| The following is the complete

 equal to another species being neutered at 3 weeks.
 I know of no research

+into this issue.
 Diet can also be an important factor.
 Adrenal disease

 really didn't start making headway in the Americas until after kibble